-Enter three new model names - XS GROUND, XS PAD and XS DIFF for 'Original','New' and 'Difference' sections respectively.
+Enter three new model names - xs ground, xs pad1 and xs diff for 'Original', 'New' and 'Difference' sections respectively.
 The cross sections corresponding to each of these profiles will then be stored.
 Entering a name in the 'Difference model' causes a series of sections to be created that correspond to the difference between the Original and Final cross sections.
 Note that all these model fields are optional.